lightning/bolts/ext-dynamic-commitments.md

 - funding_pubkey
 - channel_type

-The design presented later is intended to allow for arbitrary changes to these values that currently have no facilities for change in any other way.
+The design presented here is intended to allow for arbitrary changes to these values that currently have no facilities for change in any other way.

 ### Gossip Verification